codica2/mina-multideploy/README.md

 Useful tool for parallel deploying on multiple servers with [mina](https://github.com/mina-deploy/mina).

 ## How it works
 This gem will help you deploy the application on multiple servers in parallel.
-It takes original mina `deploy.rb` file, change `application_name`, `domain` and starts deploying process.
+It takes original mina `deploy.rb` file, changes `application_name`, `domain` and starts deploying process.

 ## Installation
 Add this line to your application's Gemfile: